Table of Contents Search for printer HOME

 For an early general review of possible abrupt changes in the climate system see Alley et al. (2003).
 Carbon cycle: e.g., Bellamy et al. (2005), Heath et al. (2005), Govindasamy et al. (2005); ocean biological systems in general had instabilities, e.g., Hsieh et al. (2005).
 BACK

 73a.
 Tundra "tipping points" suggested i.a. by Foley (2005).
 Russian (Sergei Kirpotin) quoted by Pearce (2005a), along with a report that "the permafrost of western Siberia is turning into a mass of shallow lakes as the ground melts," lakes were expanding on the North Slope of Alaska, Walter et al. (2006) had found methane hotspots in eastern Siberia where the bubbling gas kept the surface from freezing in winter, etc. See also Lawrence and Slater (2005).
 Also, melting of permafrost allowed dark shrubs to spread, which would increase local heating, Chapin et al. (2005).
-Also, more wildfires as the Arctic warmed could bring "exponentially increasing" carbon emissions from the fires themselves and from exposed permafrost, Descals et al. (2022).
+Also, more wildfires as the Arctic warmed could bring "exponentially increasing" carbon emissions from the fires themselves and from the thawing of exposed permafrost, Descals et al. (2022), see also Schädel et al. (2026).
 Permafrost "thawing much more quickly than models have predicted:" Turetsky et al. (2019).
 Evidence from the past suggested that a little warming could cause extensive melting of permafrost: Vaks et al. (2013), and indicated "a sensitive trigger for a threshold-like permafrost climate change feedback," Martens et al. (2020.
 Threshold calculation: Armstrong McKay et al. (2022)..BACK

 73b.
 Schuur et al. (2015).
 BACK